mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 If you want to work with Docker, we would suggest to use 3 tabs in the shell:

-1. Tab for Communicating with git / GitHub (doing that inside the docker container might raise weird errors)
+1. Tab for Communicating with git / GitHub (doing that inside the docker container might raise errors)
 2. Tab (with Docker running) for run manage.py commands:

 After starting Docker your lines in the shell start with (env)